unwired/pypacker/README.md

 **Q**: How can I contribute to this project?

-**A**: Please use the Github bug-tracker for bugs/feature request.
+**A**: Please use the Gitlab bug-tracker for bugs/feature request.
 Please read the bugtracker for
      already known bugs before filing a new one.
 Patches can be send via pull request.

 **Q**:	Under which license Pypacker is issued?